Productivity8 min read· April 22, 2026

 }'

-Step 4: Understand Response Format
+Step 4: Understand the Response Format

 {